newday0609/API-Design/DocumentationGuidelines/ContentGuidelines.md

 | Name | Text| Name of the credit applicant. |
 |Contact Number | String | Include examples, if required.
 For example: _The contact number must start with '07'; for example, 07458847898._|

-**Avoid redundent descriptions** - for example "Name" = "The Name".
+**Avoid redundant descriptions** - for example "Name" = "The Name".
 Rather ommit the description field than waste space.

 **It is expected that you use language provided tooling to generate these OpenAPI specs from your code.**